Vehicle registration plates of Syria: 1997 series

-Privately owned and run public transit is mostly run by taxis.
-Taxi license plates are red on white.
+Privately owned and run public transit have license plates that are red on white.

-Public owned and run public transit is mostly run by city buses.
-Bus license plates are black on red.
+Publicly owned and run public transit have license plates that are black on red.

-Rental vehicles that come with drivers have license plates that are white on blue.
+Rental vehicles with drivers have license plates that are white on blue.

-Rental vehicles without a driver have license plate with a mix of white on blue and black on white (similar to private vehicles).
+Rental vehicles without a driver have license plate with a mix of white on blue and black on white, similar to private vehicles.

 Transit vehicles license plates are black on yellow.

 Motorcycle license plates are smaller in size, and are only in Arabic.
 They show the governorate name, and the term دارجة آلية, meaning motor bike.
 They have a white background and black text, and consist of a 5-digit number.

 Agricultural license plates, installed on tractors and other farm equipment are smaller in size (same size as the motorcycle plates), and are only in Arabic.
 They show the governorate name, and the term زراعية, meaning agricultural.
 They have a white background and black text, and consist of a 5-digit number.

-Rebel-held territories
+Syrian opposition-held territories

-There are two distinct but cooperating political entities in Northern and Northwestern Syria that are generally referred to as "Syrian Rebels".
-Syrian Salvation Government is a de facto Hayat Tahrir al-Sham-dominated government headquartered in Idlib Governorate, controlling much of the governorate and small portions of western Aleppo Governorate.
-Syrian Interim Government is a Turkish-backed de facto and interim government established in the territories that the Turkish Army has occupied in Northern Aleppo Governorate, portions of Northern Raqqa Governorate and Northwestern Hasaka Governorate.
+There are two distinct but cooperating political entities in Northern and Northwestern Syria that are generally referred to as the Syrian opposition; the Syrian Salvation Government is a de facto Hayat Tahrir al-Sham-dominated government headquartered in Idlib Governorate, controlling much of the governorate and small portions of western Aleppo Governorate, whilst the Syrian Interim Government is a Turkish-backed de facto and interim government established in the territories that the Turkish Army has occupied in Northern Aleppo Governorate, portions of Northern Raqqa Governorate and Northwestern Hasaka Governorate.
 Much of the territory these has been under rebel control as far back as 2012.
 Other portions, such as Northern Raqqa Governorate have only been recently occupied by Turkey and its allies recently (2019).

 Both of these entities have started issuing their own license plates.
 However, despite similarities and cooperation between Syrian Salvation Government and the Turkish-backed Syrian Interim Government in Northern Syria, the two entities are separate, and thus issue separate license plates.
 This has caused difficulty for the citizens and has hindered freedom of movement in the rebel-held territories areas of Syria.